Canonical graph decompositions via local separations: Introduction

-If $r\ge |G|$, and more generally if $G$ itself is an $r$-local covering of some graph, then $\cH_r^{\le k}(G)$ defaults to a tree-of-tangles of~$G$.
-For all~$r\in\N$, the graph-decomposition $\cH_r^{\le k}(G)$ coincides with the graph-decomposition obtained from the tree-of-tangles $\cH_r^{\le k}(G_r)$ of the $r$-local covering~$G_r$ by folding via~$p_r$.
+If $r\ge |G|$, and more generally if $G$ itself is an $r$-local covering of some graph, then $\cH_r^{\le k}(G)$ defaults to a tangle tree-decomposition of~$G$.
+For all~$r\in\N$, the graph-decomposition $\cH_r^{\le k}(G)$ coincides with the graph-decomposition obtained from the tangle tree-decomposition $\cH_r^{\le k}(G_r)$ of the $r$-local covering~$G_r$ by folding via~$p_r$.
 In this sense, $\cH_r^{\le k}(G)$ exhibits the same qualities as the graph-decomposition $\cD_r(G)$ that is defined via $r$-local coverings, up to the parameter~$k$ that bounds the order of the $r$-local separations considered in the construction of~$\cH_r^{\le k}(G)$.